-Ananat (2007) allays both of these concerns.
-First, she demonstrates that RDI is not correlated with early twentieth century MSA characteristics.
-Using the 1910 and 1920 censuses, she shows that RDI does not predict early century demographic descriptors of the population including population size, percent Black, level of European immigrant segregation,32 and physical size of the MSA.
+Ananat (2007) further demonstrates that RDI is not correlated with early twentieth century demographic and economic characteristics.
+Using the 1910 and 1920 censuses, she shows that RDI does not predict early century demographic descriptors of the population including population size, percent Black, level of European immigrant segregation, 33 and physical size of the MSA.
 Nor does RDI predict early century economic outcomes such as the literacy rate, the number of street cars per capita, labor force participation rate and the share of employment in trade, manufacturing and railroads.
+Distance to the south significantly predicts only 1910 physical size and 1910 ethnic dissimilarity.
+However, the instruments' coefficients in the immigrant dissimilarity specification have the opposite sign of the coefficients in a regression of present day Black-non Black segregation on the instruments, suggesting that the correlation between the instruments and present day segregation is not due to autocorrelation in segregation.34 Thus in order to increase the strength of the first stage in our small sample we include the main effect of distance, in addition to RDI and the interaction of the two, as one of instruments.
+However because of the potential endogeneity of distance, we demonstrate that our basic results, though weaker, are robust to the use of only RDI and the RDI distance interaction as instruments, employing the main effect of distance as a control.